slaclab/sdf-docs/sshmfa_user.md

 # S3DF SSH with Multi-Factor Authentication

 ## SSH and Multi-Factor

-Multi-Factor Authentication (MFA) provides an additional layer of security for users and S3Df SSH logins.
+Multi-Factor Authentication (MFA) provides an additional layer of security for users and S3DF SSH logins.
 As a preliminary rollout, MFA has been configured on the `s3dflogin-mfa.slac.stanford.edu` bastion hosts.
+There are two methods to access S3DF via SSH - using a password and MFA challenge, or via SSH Keys with an out-of-band (not part of the SSH command)

+?> The legacy SSH using SLAC Unix Computer accounts to `s3dflogin.slac.stanford.edu` will still be available as we introduce MFA enabled SSH.
+Once all S3DF users have been migrated, we will deprecate all SLAC Unix SSH logon services.

-## Passwords and MFA
+## Passwords with MFA :id=passwords

-?> If you don't already have Duo configured, please see SLAC's documentation [here](https://it.slac.stanford.edu/support/KB0010216)
+?> If you do not already have Duo configured, please see SLAC's documentation [here](https://it.slac.stanford.edu/support/KB0010216)

 1. When using password login, please use your SLAC Account (formerly "SLAC Windows account") credentials when connecting with SSH to `s3dflogin-mfa.slac.stanford.edu`.

 2. You will be prompted for your SLAC Account password

 3. After successfully entering your SLAC Account password, you will receive a Duo challenge. ![duo challenge prompt](assets/sshmfa_duo_challenge.png)

 4. To complete the challenge, do one of:
   * Enter option `1` to send a notification to your Duo app
   * Enter option `2` to send an SMS message to your phone
   * Activate your registered security key (such as a Yubikey)

-## SSH Keys and MFA
+## SSH Keys with MFA :id=sshkeys

 To use SSH key login, public keys must be registered with the S3DF key management system in order to be used with `s3dflogin-mfa.slac.stanford.edu` bastion hosts.

 There are two important concepts to keep in mind while managing your S3DF public keys **"valid"** and **"unexpired"** keys.